samlown/restfulness/README.md

 end
 ```

-The `forbidden!` bang method will call the `error!` method, which in turn will raise an `HTTPException` with the appropriate status code.
-Exceptions are permitted to include a payload also, so you could override the `error!` method if you wished with code that will automatically re-format the payload.
+The `forbidden!` bang method will call the `error!` method, which in turn will raise an `HTTPException` containing the appropriate status code.
+Exceptions are permitted to include a payload also, so you can override the `error!` method if you wished with code that will automatically re-format the payload.
 Another example:

 ```ruby
 # Regular resource